 A stroke occurs when a blood vessel that carries oxygen and nutrients to

 the brain is either blocked by a clot or it bursts.
 When this happens,

 part of the brain cannot get the blood and oxygen it needs and brain cells

 If blood flow can't reach the region of the brain that controls a particular

 body function, that part of the body won't work as it should.
 Stroke

 can cause paralysis, vision or language problems, behavioral changes or

 memory loss.
-Strokes are also the 5th leading cause of death and the #1 cause of disability among adults in
+Strokes are also the fifth leading cause of death for Americans

 Stroke Awareness: Know Your Risk

 When a stroke occurs, time lost is brain lost.
 There are treatments that